Starting Your Hockey Year Off Right!

 Sure, I’ll bet he was a little bit embarrassed to muff the drill.
 But, did you also notice he was laughing at himself?

-Now, most members know that I’ve been doing what I do for about 40-years, and that I’ve taught thousands upon thousands of young players, with quite a few of them making a name for themselves in our game.
+Now, most members know that I’ve been doing what I do for well over 40-years, and that I’ve taught thousands upon thousands of young players, with quite a few of them making a name for themselves in our game.

 Want to know a common trait I’ve seen in all the best of them, though?
 Well, it’s the same one demonstrated by the goaler in that video.
 Yup, the best have always seemed to be able to laugh at themselves — or just shrug-off a mistake, and keep going right back at the challenge (again and again and again).